EduceLab-Scrolls: Verifiable Recovery of Text from Herculaneum Papyri using X-ray CT: Methods

 Though the I12 sample stage provides motor-controlled vertical sample translation, the lengths of both scrolls exceeded the total vertical travel distance of the system.
 To capture the full lengths of the scrolls, a manual lab jack was used to provide additional travel.
 With the jack extended, each scroll was first scanned from the bottom to the furthest vertical position possible given the available motorized travel.
 The jack was then compressed and the scroll was rescanned, this time from a point partway up the scroll to the top of the scroll.
 This process produced two independent scans for each scroll, a lower and upper half which we have labeled Half 1 and Half 2 respectively.

-The projection images of Scrolls 1 and 2 were captured using optical module 2 at 54keV with an exposure time of 3ms.
+The projection images of P.Herc.Paris.\ 3 and 4 were captured using optical module 2 at 54keV with an exposure time of 3ms.
 Frame averaging was applied during flatfield acquisition but was not employed during primary imaging.
-For Scroll 1, two horizontal and 11 vertical offsets were captured for Half 1, and two horizontal and 10 vertical offsets were captured for Half 2.
-For Scroll 2, three horizontal and 11 vertical offsets were captured for Half 1, and three horizontal and five vertical offsets were captured for Half 2.
-Due to a miscalculation in the projected position of the axis of rotation, a cylinder of diameter $\approx4.8$mm at the core of Scroll 2 is not represented in the projection images.
+For P.Herc.Paris.\ 3, three horizontal and 11 vertical offsets were captured for Half 1, and three horizontal and five vertical offsets were captured for Half 2.
+For P.Herc.Paris.\ 4, two horizontal and 11 vertical offsets were captured for Half 1, and two horizontal and 10 vertical offsets were captured for Half 2.
+Due to a miscalculation in the projected position of the axis of rotation, a cylinder of diameter $\approx4.8$mm at the core of P.Herc.Paris.\ 3 is not represented in the projection images.
 This results in a noticeable gap and reconstruction artifacts in the reconstructed volumes.
-The final reconstructed voxel size for Scrolls 1 and 2 is $\approx7.91$\textmu{}m.
+The final reconstructed voxel size for P.Herc.Paris.\ 3 and 4 is $\approx7.91$\textmu{}m.

-The projection images of Fragments 1-4 were captured using optical module 3 at both 54keV and 88keV with an exposure time of 3ms.
+The projection images of the four fragments were captured using optical module 3 at both 54keV and 88keV with an exposure time of 3ms.
 The number of offsets used for each fragment was selected in order to fully capture each sample, and the offset positions were fixed between the 55keV and 88keV scans.
-Two horizontal and six vertical offsets were captured for Fragment 1.
-Three horizontal and 10 vertical offsets were captured for Fragment 2.
-Two horizontal and five vertical offsets were captured for Fragment 3.
-Two horizontal and seven vertical offsets were captured for Fragment 4.
-The final reconstructed voxel size for all scans of Fragments 1-4 is $\approx3.24$\textmu{}m.
+Two horizontal and five vertical offsets were captured for P.Herc.Paris.\ 1 fr.\ 34.
+Two horizontal and seven vertical offsets were captured for P.Herc.Paris.\ 1 fr.\ 39.
+Two horizontal and six vertical offsets were captured for P.Herc.Paris.\ 2 fr.\ 47.
+Three horizontal and 10 vertical offsets were captured for P.Herc.Paris.\ 2 fr.\ 143.
+The final reconstructed voxel size for all fragment scans is $\approx3.24$\textmu{}m.

 All scans captured during this session were reconstructed using the Savu tomography reconstruction and processing pipeline \cite{savu2015atwood}.